UNIRSM Study plan Analysis of visual communication

 Lucio Spaziante

-Learning objectives
+Learning outcomes

-Course content
+Course contents

-In detail, the breakdown of the course topics is as follows:
+In detail, topics articulation is as follow:

-• elements of visual semiotics
+• visual semiotics

 • visual identity and brand image